GiraffeTools/Documentation/_documentation/1_basics_1_workflow_editor.md

 	<figcaption>The "workflow editor" in GiraffeTools.</figcaption>
 </figure>

-You can have at a look at the pipeline [here](https://giraffe.tools/porcupine/TimVanMourik/skullstrip-tutorial) or check out the code in the [GitHub repository](https://github.com/TimVanMourik/skullstrip-tutorial)
+You can have at a look at the pipeline [here](https://giraffe.tools/porcupine/TimVanMourik/skullstrip-tutorial/first-nodes) or check out the code in the [GitHub repository](https://github.com/TimVanMourik/skullstrip-tutorial/tree/first-nodes).
+The code for this example can be found in the `first-nodes` branch.

 ### Nodes in GiraffeTools
 When you open [GiraffeTools](https://giraffe.tools/porcupine), you'll start with an empty workflow editor.
 To begin